-Task No. Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Escape Routes & Fire Spread Construction and Glazing Provide fire stopping at the following locations: Medium Identified There are some cable penetrations within the electrical intake cupboard in the entrance hallway which require fire stopping.
-This remedial work was recommended in the previous FRA, however it has not been completed.
+Task No. Category Sub Category Action Required Priority Status Action Taken Date Completed 1 Escape Routes & Fire Spread Fire Doors Repair the following doors to an FD30S standard: Medium Identified The door to the electrical intake cupboard in the entrance hallway is damaged and requires replacement/repair to an FD30S standard of fire resistance.
 Version 3 - 17/11/21 This task is still outstanding.
-2 Escape Routes & Fire Spread Fire Doors Repair the following doors to an FD30S standard: The door to the electrical intake cupboard in the entrance hallway is damaged and requires replacement/repair to an FD30S standard of fire resistance.
-Version 3 - 17/11/21 This task is still outstanding.
-Medium Identified
+Version 5, 30/08/2024 This task remains outstanding.
+2 Escape Routes & Fire Spread Ease of Use A requirement introduced in 2015 in BS 7671 which covers electrical installations in the UK, states that all new wiring systems to use metal, rather than plastic, to support cables in escape routes, to prevent their premature collapse in the event of a fire, which could entangle and trap responding firefighters.
+Advisory Identified Version 5, 30/08/2024 This task remains outstanding.

-3 Escape Routes & Fire Spread Ease of Use A requirement introduced in 2015 in BS 7671 which covers electrical installations in the UK, states that all new wiring systems to use metal, rather than plastic, to support cables in escape routes, to prevent their premature collapse in the event of a fire, which could entangle and trap responding firefighters.
-Advisory Identified 4 Detection & Warning Automatic Fire Detection Consider removal of the fire alarm from communal areas, as it conflicts with national guidance which recommends a stay-put policy for buildings of this type.
+3 Detection & Warning Automatic Fire Detection Consider removal of the fire alarm from communal areas, as it conflicts with national guidance which recommends a stay-put policy for buildings of this type.
 A BS5839-6 detection fire alarm has been provided in the common areas and would not be expected in a building of this design unless there were serious concerns regarding compartmentation.
 It should be considered to remove this fire alarm system as it contradicts national guidance for purpose built, self contained flats (LGA publication Fire Safety in Purpose Built Blocks of Flats).
 NB: any detection required for the operation of smoke ventilation should remain.
 This was also recommended in the previous FRA.
-Advisory Identified 5 Fire Prevention Housekeeping The storage of combustible items in escape routes should be prohibited.
+Version 5, 30/08/2024 This task remains outstanding.
+Advisory Identified 4 Fire Prevention Housekeeping The storage of combustible items in escape routes should be prohibited.
 Staircase, ground floor.
+Version 5, 30/08/2024 This task remains outstanding.
 Medium Identified